Amazon RDS Oracle

 Retention periods and database storage

 In general, the more tables (and columns) there are, the more capacity is required.
-Even more is required if supplemental logging has been enabled for all columns.
+For the Connector, additional capacity is essential because it depends on Oracle's supplemental logging.

-Assuming your Oracle database has supplemental logging enabled, to estimate storage capacity you can look at the last 1 hour of log storage usage and multiply that by archivelog retention hours.
+Assuming your Oracle database has supplemental logging enabled already, to estimate storage capacity you can look at the last 1 hour of log storage usage and multiply that by archivelog retention hours.
 Here's an example script for that:

 SELECT